If you’re a leader, employee burnout is the kind of thing that keeps you up at night.

 Poor communication or poor management

-But underneath these valid yet obvious causes, you’ll often find deeply rooted cultural issues contributing to employee burnout.
+But underneath these valid and well-known causes, you’ll often also find deeply rooted cultural issues contributing to employee burnout.

 So what’s causing the burnout?

-1. Your employees don’t feel they have any control
+1. Your team members don’t feel they have any control

 Dr. Maslach identifies “lack of control” as a major risk factor for burnout.
 When employees are micromanaged, feel unable to participate in decisions that affect their work or perceive they have a lack of influence in their workplace, they are likely headed towards burnout.